-The Chair of Governors, without the Head being informed, will obtain legal advice before proceeding to the steps outlined below.
+The Director with responsibility for safeguarding, without the Head being informed, will obtain legal advice before proceeding to the steps outlined below.
 The Head will normally be suspended for the duration of the investigatory process and asked to vacate his school residence, and a Deputy Head will be made acting Head until the conclusion of the investigation and resolution of the issue.